How to Find the Best Meal Replacement Shakes Without Vitamin K

 Some meal replacement shakes are fortified with vitamins and minerals, including vitamin K.

-You should therefore read the Nutrition Facts label closely before adding a meal replacement to your diet.
+You should therefore read the Supplement or Nutrition Facts label closely before adding a meal replacement to your diet.

 Also keep in mind that if you add ingredients to your meal replacement shake, you could be contributing vitamin K.